Cabell County, West Virginia: 1800s

 Cabell County's location along the Ohio River made it a natural resting place and port for westward travelers.
 Areas such as Guyandotte and Holderby's Landing (present-day Huntington) became ferrying points.
 The James River and Kanawha Turnpike was extended to Barboursville in 1814.
 In 1837, Marshall Academy was formed at Holdby's Landing.
 The school was named after Chief Justice John Marshall, a friend of local lawyer John Laidley.
 The academy was incorporated in 1838 by the Virginia State Legislature.
 In 1867, Marshall Academy was created as the State Normal School of Marshall College to train teachers.
 Marshall College gained University status in 1961.

 Civil War

 Prior to the outbreak of conflict, the citizens of Cabell County were largely divided on the issue secession.
 The arrival of Eli Thayer and his Ceredo Experiment caused an uproar in the county.
 After the election of Abraham Lincoln as President of the United States, a militia was formed called the Border Rangers led by Albert Gallatin Jenkins.
 The first engagement of the Civil War in Cabell County was the Battle of Barboursville in 1861.
 Later that same year, the town of Guyandotte was raided and eventually burned by the Union Army.
 The county's economy suffered greatly after the burning of Guyandotte, but the proximity to the Ohio River and arrival of the railroad boasted the county.
+On June 20, 1863 when West Virginia was admitted to the Union, Cabell county, became part of West Virginia.
 In 1871, railroad magnate Collis P. Huntington laid out and founded the city of Huntington, near Holdby's Landing, as the western terminus of the C&O Railroad.